EEN421/EEN421.github.io/_posts/IOT-Hub->>-Service-Bus->>-Logic-App->>-Log-Analytics-Workspace;-Rpi-Soil-Sensor-2.0-Part-2.md

 <br/><br/>

 # In this Post We:
-- &#128073; Review Security Updates
-- &#128073; Review Hardware Changes and Pre-Requisites
-- &#128073; Perform a "Headless" Raspberry Pi Setup (Latest "Bookworm" OS)
-- &#128073; Configure an I2C Capacitive STEMMA Soil Sensor
-- &#128073; Configure an OLED Display to Output Sensor Readings in Real Time
-- &#128073; Test and Confirm Hardware
+- &#128073; Confirm Azure IoT Hub Message Data with IoT Explorer
-- &#128073; Create an IoT Hub in Azure
+- &#128073; Create an Azure Service Bus
-- &#128073; Onboard Raspberry Pi to IoT Hub
+- &#128073; Setup an Azure Log Analytics Workspace
+- &#128073; Build a Logic App to Parse and send the Message Data
 - &#128073; Accomplish something AWESOME today x2! &#128526;